KristoferMar/OpenShift-Guide/RedHat_Developer/6.deploying_multi-container_applications/create_helm_chart.md

 Helm is an open source package manager for Kubernetes applications.
 It provides a way to package, share, and manage the life cycle of said Kubernetes applications.

+The YAML files are
+- Chart.yaml: Holds the Chart definition information
+- values.yaml: Holds the values that Helm uses in the default and user-created templates.

 A Helm Chart is a collection of files and templates that define a Helm application.
 These files are later packaged for distribution using Helm repositories.

 Make sure helm is installed